 Learn how to access data via APIs and leverage OpenTopography services for your applications.

-RESTful Web services for accessing Shuttle Radar Topography Mission GL3 (Global 90m), GL1 (Global 30m), GL1 Ellipsoidal, and ALOS World 3D (Global 30m) data.
+RESTful Web service for accessing Shuttle Radar Topography Mission GL3 (Global 90m), GL1 (Global 30m), GL1 Ellipsoidal, ALOS World 3D (Global 30m), ALOS World 3D Ellipsoidal, and Global Bathymetry and Topography at 15 Arc Sec: SRTM15+ V2.1 data.

 CSW (Catalogue Service for the Web) is an OGC (Open Geospatial Consortium) specification that defines common interfaces to discover, browse, and query metadata about data and services.
 OpenTopography provides access to its data catalog via the CSW standard.
 Any client supporting the CSW standard can integrate the OpenTopography CSW endpoint.

 OpenTopography CSW OpenTopography's CSW endpoints are implemented using the open source Esri Geoportal Server with support for the OGC CS-W 2.0.2 standard.
 It supports REST, GeoRSS, OpenSearch, CSW, ATOM, GeoJSON, KML, and HTML to expose content from the catalog service to external clients.

 GetCapabilities The GetCapabilities operation provides CSW clients with service metadata about the CSW service as an XML document.

 For more supported operations please follow the sample requests shown on https://github.com/Esri/geoportal-server/wiki/Catalog-Service and geoportal server as a Broker help document for the different service protocols supported using the base URL

 The Elevation Point Query Service returns the elevation in international feet or meters for a specific latitude/longitude (NAD 1983) point from the USGS 3DEP 1/3 arc-second layer hosted at the NGTOC.